Brewers vs. Giants Player Props Betting Odds

 |1

-- Christian Yelich has 28 hits with four doubles, four home runs and 14 walks.
-He has driven in 13 runs with five stolen bases.
+- Willy Adames has four doubles, five home runs, 19 walks and 16 RBI (26 total hits).
+He has stolen two bases.

 |Opponent